the very best red velvet cupcakes

 I tested dozens of recipes at the time, and the Magnolia Bakery- NYC recipe for red velvet cake is the best that I came across.

 I am yet to make the ‘creamy vanilla frosting’ that they pair with their red velvet cake.
 It’s a complicated recipe that involves flour which I just can’t get my head around.
-I have been assured by a friend that it is indeed incredible, so its on my to-do list for the future.
-I like pairing this silky cupcake with a slightly tart cream cheese frosting.
+I have been assured by a friend that it is indeed incredible, so it’s on my to-do list for the future.

 When it comes to food colouring, I go straight for the real deal.
-A couple of tablespoons spread over 30 cupcakes is not going to have a negative impact, if it would at all.
+A couple of tablespoons spread over 30 cupcakes is not going to have a negative impact if it would at all.
 I have seen and tasted versions using beetroot as a colouring agent, but the taste of the beetroot comes through too strongly for me, and really makes it less desirable.
 I use only 2 tablespoons of Moirs Crimson Red liquid food colouring vs the 6 tablespoons the original recipe calls for.
 It is more than enough to deliver a deep red colour.
+(PS – sadly this food colouring has been discontinued so I opt for gel food colouring which you need a lot less of.
+I reckon about 1 tsp but I haven’t tested it)

 • 3 1/3 cups cake flour